1912 Security Awareness and Training

 -

-Basic security awareness training is provided to all information system users (including managers, senior executives, and contractors):
+Provide security and privacy literacy training to system users (including managers, senior executives, and contractors):

 -

-As part of initial training for new user
+As part of initial training for new users and annually thereafter; and

 -